Core Brands B2B Portal - Digital Transformation

 Key Insights - Satisfaction

-Almost all the respondents would recommend the Portal to their colleagues, and one said, "This is literally the best thing Core Brands has ever done."
+Almost all the respondents would recommend the Portal to their colleagues.
+92% had a positive or neutral ("Meets My Needs") view of the Portal.
+One respondent said, "This is literally the best thing Core Brands has ever done."

 Key Insights - Finding Products